cyfronet-fid/marketplace/README.md

 to enable live update objects to the SOLR transformation service.
 To get it working set also `ESS_UPDATE_URL`.

+## Data To SOLR REST API

+There are endpoints for getting data to SOLR transformation service.
+Data is accessible via the path:
+`api/v1/ess/{{ collection }}`
+where the collection can be:
+- services
+- datasources
+- providers
+- offers
+- bundles

+There is a possibility to get object by id, and in case of service/datasource/provider by slug or pid just by add `/{{ id }}` to path, eg. `/api/v1/ess/services/egi-cloud-compute`

+You can test endpoints in the mp swagger

+NOTICE!
+To get the data you have to login or authenticate via the user's access_token with `service_portfolio_manager` role

 ## OpenAPI docs
 Marketplace is using OpenAPI documentation standard([swagger](https://swagger.io/)).
 To do this we are using `rswag` gem.
 To check API documentation go to `/api-docs`.